-- · Academic achievement
+- Academic achievement

 - Academic aptitude

 - Written and oral communication

 - Professional experience.

-RIS 4381 Geriatric Imaging or its equivalent is a prerequisite course for the undergraduate professional curriculum.
+RIS 4381 Geriatric Imaging is a required prerequisite for the Radiologic Imaging Sciences program.
 Students who have not completed RIS 4381 or its equivalent prior to being accepted into the RA programs must complete the graduate level Geriatric Imaging course (MIS 5281).